Cosmoglobe/c3pp/README.md

 #### sigma_l2fits
 Exports sigma_ls from .h5 to a separate .fits file.

+#### dlbin2dat
+Takes Dl signals from an .h5 file and calculates mean and standard deviation per bin given a binfile and outputs to a .dat.

 #### h5map2fits
 Exports a .h5 map signal to a separate .fits file.